Chassahowitzka - Planning Your Visit

 - For hours of operation and vehicle use guidelines, see the regulations summary brochure.

-- Dogs are permitted, except south of County Road 550, but must be kept under physical restraint at all times.
+- Dogs are permitted but must be kept under physical restraint at all times.
 Find regulations regarding hunting dogs in the regulations summary brochure.

 - Vault toilets are available at the main designated entrance on Rattlesnake Camp Road and at the parking area at Eagles Nest Sink.